 The notion that a statistical relationship between zoospore supply and the density of sloughing sporophytes reflects tight reproductive coupling can be confounded by synchronous reproductive output.
-Specifically, if many different local populations have similar densities of sloughing sporophytes, release zoospores synchronously (e.g., during periods of high water motion; Reed et al. 1997), and the zoospores are dispersed long distances (as suggested by Reed et al. 1988 and Gaylord et al. 2002), then each population can exhibit among-day variability in zoospore abundance that is correlated with local reproduction despite the fact that zoospores are coming primarily from remote sources.
+Specifically, if many different local populations have similar densities of sloughing sporophytes, release zoospores synchronously (e.g. during periods of high water motion; Reed et al. 1997), and the zoospores are dispersed long distances (as suggested by Reed et al. 1988 and Gaylord et al. in press), then each population can exhibit among-day variability in zoospore abundance that is correlated with local reproduction despite the fact that zoospores are coming primarily from remote sources.
 Additional analyses were therefore done to test for among-site differences in the density of sloughing sporophytes, among-site differences in zoospore supply, and the contribution of local vs. remote zoospore production.
-Log-linear models were used to test for independence between date and site effects on the density of sloughing sporophytes at the five study sites; that is, whether date effects (temporal variability) were general across all sites.
-Analyses were done on the density of sloughing sporophytes in each size class (counts per 100 m2) included in the final sequential regression model (see Methods: Zoospore supply: Zoospore supply vs. local reproduction), as well as the sum of sporophytes among these size classes; the analyses assumed a Poisson error distribution.
-Type II analysis of variance (AN-OVA) was used to test for main effects and interactions of date and site on zoospore supply at the five study sites, with the three individual plankton samples taken per site per date serving as replicates.
-Since all sites were randomly chosen to represent either interior or edge populations, and sampling dates were dictated by weather, both date and site were treated as random factors.
-Variance components and magnitude of effects (percentage of variance explained) were estimated for main effects and interactions (Graham and Edwards 2001).
-Because all five sites were not sampled on the same dates, two log-linear models and two ANOVAs were needed to compare interior and edge sites to Central: alongshore (i.e., among interior sites North, Central, and South), and across-shore (i.e., among edge sites East, Central, and West).
-For ANOVA analyses, significant date effects indicated synchrony among sites, whereas significant site effects and date × site interactions indicated time-independent and time-dependent site specificity, respectively.
+Log-linear models were used to test for independence between Date and Site effects on the density of sloughing sporophytes at the 5 study sites; that is, whether Date effects (temporal variability) were general across all sites.
+Analyses were done on the density of sloughing sporophytes in each size class (counts per 100 m2) included in the final sequential regression model (see Zoospore supply vs. local reproduction), as well as the sum of sporophytes among these size classes; the analyses assumed a Poisson error distribution.
+Type II analysis of variance (ANOVA) was used to test for main effects and interactions of Date and Site on zoospore supply at the 5 study sites, with the 3 individual plankton samples taken per site per date serving as replicates.
+Since all sites were randomly chosen to represent either interior or edge populations, and sampling dates were dictated by weather, both Date and Site were treated as random factors.
+Variance components and magnitude of effects (% variance explained) were estimated for main effects and interactions (Graham and Edwards 2001).
+Because all five sites were not sampled on the same dates, two log-linear models and two ANOVAs were needed to compare interior and edge sites to Central: along-shore (i.e. among interior sites North, Central, and South), and across-shore (i.e. among edge sites East, Central, and West).
+For ANOVA analyses, significant Date effects indicated synchrony among sites, whereas significant Site effects and Date Site interactions indicated time-independent and time-dependent site-specificity, respectively.
 Finally, if zoospores were primarily dispersed short distances then the density of sloughing sporophytes at each site should explain most of the temporal and spatial variability in zoospore supply at each site.
-To test this hypothesis, the final sequential regression model established for Central was used to predict daily zoospore supply at each of the five sampling sites using the demographic data from each site.
+To test this hypothesis, the final sequential regression model established for Central was used to predict daily zoospore supply at each of the 5 sampling sites using the demographic data from each site.
 These predicted values were then subtracted from each replicate daily zoospore supply sample to give estimates of zoospore supply not explained by local reproduction ("adjusted" zoospore supply).
 Additional ANOVAs were done using these adjusted zoospore supply values as response variables, and changes in variance components and magnitude of effects were analyzed to determine whether significant levels of temporal and spatial variability in daily zoospore supply remained unexplained.